Mahiro-dev/Expense-tracker/README.md

 open html or use website: https://rahatrack.com

 A simple, client-side Single Page Application (SPA) for tracking monthly expenses and managing a budget.
-All data is saved directly in the user's browser using localStorage. also makes a HTTP POST
+All data is saved directly in the user's browser using localStorage. used to make a HTTP POST (course req)

 Features